servusdei2018/awesome-catholic/README.md

 * [church-calendar-api](https://github.com/igneus/church-calendar-api) - RESTful API providing Roman Catholic church calendar data for your apps
 * [Liturgical Calendar](https://github.com/JohnRDOrazio/LiturgicalCalendar) - A PHP script that will generate the liturgical calendar for any given year, based on the General Roman Calendar, calculating the mobile festivities and the precedence of solemnities, feasts, and memorials.
 * [AELF](https://api.aelf.org/) - A French API for the Liturgy of the Hours.
-* [liturgia-diaria](https://github.com/Dancrf/liturgia-diaria) - An api for the daily readings in Portuguese.
+* [liturgia-diaria](https://github.com/Dancrf/liturgia-diaria) - An API for the daily readings in Portuguese.
 * [Biblia-Sacra-Vulgata](https://github.com/aseemsavio/Biblia-Sacra-Vulgata) - Biblia Sacra Vulgata is a RESTful API project primarily serving the Original Latin Vulgate ( ✝️ Biblia Sacra Vulgata) and its English Translation - Catholic Public Domain Version (CPDV) with study notes.

 ## Apps